 This drop in value varies between makes and models, but typically is between 15-35% in the first year and up to 50% or more over three years.

 Motoring costs experts CAP Automotive say choosing a car which holds its value well delivers much bigger savings over time than focusing on fuel efficiency.

 For example, a typical medium-sized family car bought three years ago will have lost £12,559 in value by now.
 But the car’s fuel costs during the three years will only have been around £4,000, based on 12,000 miles a year.

 To find out your car’s depreciation and running costs, try our Car costs calculator tool.

 Top ten cars for beating depreciation

-It makes sense to go for a car that will hold its value.
-That way, you’ll still get a decent price when you come to sell or part exchange your car.
+It makes sense to go for a car which holds its value.
+This way, you’ll still get a decent price when you come to sell or part exchange your car.